A Lyapunov-Based Small-Gain Theorem for Fixed-Time ISS: Theory, Optimization, and Games: FIXED-TIME GRADIENT PLAY WITH DYNAMIC PLANTS IN NONCOOPERATIVE GAMES

 \section{FIXED-TIME GRADIENT PLAY WITH DYNAMIC PLANTS IN NONCOOPERATIVE GAMES}

-In this section, we consider a more challenging problem compared to the standard feedback optimization setting studied in the previous section: fixed-time learning of Nash equilibrium in N-player noncooperative games with dynamic plants in the loop.
-In the asymptotic regime, and when the plant of each player $i$ is a static map $J_i(u)$ with suitable monotonicity properties, this problem can be solved using a standard pseudo-gradient flow of the form $\dot{u}_i=\nabla_i J_i(u)$ \cite{rosen1965existence}.
+In this section, we consider a more challenging problem compared to the standard feedback optimization setting studied in the previous section: fixed-time learning of Nash equilibrium in N-player noncooperative games with dynamic plants in the loop. \tcb{Such settings arise whenever self-interested agents compete over a shared physical system rather than a static payoff, as in power markets on an electrical grid, transmit-power control in wireless networks, and routing in transportation systems, where each agent's action affects a central plant \cite{6060862}.} In the asymptotic regime, and when the plant of each player $i$ is a static map $J_i(u)$ with suitable monotonicity properties, this problem can be solved using a standard pseudo-gradient flow of the form $\dot{u}_i=\nabla_i J_i(u)$ \cite{rosen1965existence}.
 On the other hand, to achieve fixed-time convergence, \cite[Sec.
 IV-A]{9683248} introduced the \emph{decoupled fixed-time pseudogradient flow} $\dot{u}_i=-\fx(\nabla_iJ_i(u))$, where the function $\fx$ is given by \eqref{scale_function}, and which only requires for each player to have access to their own partial derivative $\nabla_iJ_i(u)$.
 In contrast to these settings, here we ask whether a similar FxT result can be obtained now for games with plants characterized by \emph{dynamical systems} \cite{romano2025game,belgioioso2024online}.
 We will tackle this problem using the FxT Small Gain Theorem studied in Section \ref{sec_main}.